mukandrew/just_a_cat/README.md

 # Just A Cat

-Scaffold application to show a cat image
+Scaffold application to show a cat image.

+I created this app, to learn in Flutter project, how to:
+- use Scaffold Widget in Flutter
+- make swipe gesture detector
+- update the stateful widget
+- import images to the project
+- change the app name
+- change the app icon
+- update the widget with animation

 ![](example.gif)